mnagy94/jexer/README.md

   TCP socket.  jexer.demos.Demo3 demonstrates how one might use a character encoding than the default UTF-8.

 * Java Swing UI.
-This backend can be selected by setting jexer.Swing=true.
 The default window size for Swing is 80x25, which is set in jexer.session.SwingSession.
-For the demo application, this is the default backend on Windows and Mac platforms.
+For the demo applications, this is the default backend on Windows and Mac platforms.
+This backend can be explicitly selected for the demo applications by setting jexer.Swing=true.

 Additional backends can be created by subclassing jexer.backend.Backend and passing it into the TApplication